You are here

 Institutional Review Boards

 All projects involving human subjects and/or laboratory animals must be approved by the appropriate Institutional Review Board before graduate student’s research begins.
 For more information, see the Office of Responsible Research Practices.
-Applicants who wish to use AGGRS funds to compensate human research participants must have applied for full IRB approval prior to submitting their AGGRS application.
+Applicants who wish to use AGGRS funds to compensate human research participants must receive full IRB approval before the program can utilize AGGRS funds disbursed from the Graduate School to the awardee’s Workday assignee number for this purpose.
+The program is responsible for confirming IRB approval before using disbursed AGGRS funds from the Graduate School for this purpose.

 Application Packet Requirements